Nova (Richard Rider): Nova 0:0

 The second Nova series Nova deals with Nova 0:0, who is much more adept at using his powers than Richard Rider.
 He often fights Nova to test him and to push Nova into using his powers in new ways.
 It is revealed that this Nova is, in fact, the alternate reality version of Richard's younger brother Robert.
 In that reality, Robert gained the Nova Force powers instead of Richard and stayed behind to lead the Nova Corps and help Xandar rebuild after the war with the Skrulls.
 Robert's Earth had been destroyed by the Deathstorm while he was off in space.
 Nova 0:0 would later sacrifice his life preventing the Deathstorm from destroying the 616-version of Earth.
 He died and was buried on Mars.
 In the fourth volume of Nova, the Robert Rider of the 616-version of Earth also becomes a member of the Nova Corps (alongside various other humans and non-humans) and again proves capable of using his powers in ways his brother Richard had not.

 What If

 Issue #15 of What If? contained four stories in which a young widow, a homeless man, Peter Parker, and a criminal became Nova instead of Richard.

 In What If?
 Annihilation, the Annihilation Wave reaches Earth in the climactic battle of the super hero Civil War.
 Nova, Captain America, and Iron Man work together and sacrifice themselves while using a weapon to destroy the Wave and save Earth.

 In other media

-Marvel Cinematic Universe
+Television

-In March 2022, Marvel Studios was revealed to be developing a project featuring Richard Rider / Nova, with Sabir Pirzada writing.
-It will be a Special Presentation released on Disney+.
+In March 2022, Marvel Studios was revealed to be developing a project featuring Richard Rider / Nova with Sabir Pirzada as writer.
+In December 2024, Ed Bernero came aboard as showrunner and writer, replacing Pirzada.
+It will be a series developed for streaming released on Disney+.